The gamification trend has been around for a few years and is gaining more attention as an ideal way to engage with your targeted audience.

 The other example could be – M&M’s Eye-Spy Pretzel.
 When Mars launched its new version of pretzel-flavored candy, they used gamification as a marketing strategy to promote their product.
 The simple, inexpensive strategy involved in this was an “eye-spy game” that was published on the Facebook page.
 They posted a graphic consisting of many, multi-colored candies and challenged their followers to find a tiny “pretzel guy” hidden among them.
 The game quickly went viral between the users, and the Eye-Spy Pretzel game received over 25,000 likes, 6,000 shares, and 10,000 comments.

 Businesses create various marketing strategies to spread their message and promote their brand.
 This is where gamification comes into play.
 This popular strategy enables brands to reach and connect with their online customers in a fun and exciting way.
 It also lets customers spend more time on your app or website and triggers a creative and competitive feeling among them.
 In the case of e-commerce, gamification helps in influencing their purchase decisions in the future and also boosts the engagement, sales, and profits of an online business.
 You can use email popups on your ecommerce websites to increase the engagement level as well as the conversion rates.
-Many tools like Sumo, Privy, and Tada can help you increase your subscribers in no time.

 Nowadays, gamification pop-ups are used as a marketing strategy to give game-like experience to the customers.
-Instead of usual pop-ups that offer a discount coupon, you can create gamified email pop-ups with the help of tools like WooHoo.
+Instead of usual pop-ups that offer a discount coupon, you can create gamified email pop-ups with the help of tools like Tada.
 Gamified email-popups not only helps in building your email list but also increases the effectiveness of your pop-up campaigns.
 You’ll also be able to increase conversion rates as well as your coupon usage rate.
 Ultimately, you’ll be able to create a memorable website experience.